SEEKCommons/seekcommons-org-website/network-members.md

 **Madhuri Karak** (she/her) is an independent multimedia researcher working at the intersections of climate, technology, and culture.
 With regional expertise in South and Southeast Asia, she has supported earth defenders, small-scale fishers and farmers, environmental and climate organizers, and digital rights practitioners to secure and manage the commons for collective wellbeing.
 Spanning landscape research, podcasts, narrative longform, and strategic community engagement, her work explores the growing overlap between climate justice and digital rights issues.
 Her current project 'Beyond Carbon: Using Multi-sensory Datasets for Climate Action' is an art and research initiative designed to counter carbon-centered forest data infrastructures with visual experiments that unite community-owned knowledges of landscapes with Lidar data.
 Madhuri was a Mellon - American Council of Learned Societies Public Fellow (2019-2021) and has a Ph.D. in Cultural Anthropology from The Graduate Center, City University of New York.

+### Ryan McGranaghan

+**Ryan McGranaghan** is a Data Scientist and Research Scientist at NASA's Jet Propulsion Laboratory.
+There, he focuses on machine learning and instrument autonomy to enhance Earth and Space Sciences.
+As a core team member of the NASA Transformation to Open Science (TOPS) initiative, he promotes accessibility and inclusivity in scientific research.
+With a background as Principal Data Scientist at Orion Space Solutions, Ryan combines traditional space physics with innovative data science methods.
+He has received prestigious fellowships, including the NSF Graduate Research Fellowship and the NASA Jack Eddy Fellowship.
+Ryan is also the creator and host of The Origins Podcast, fostering interdisciplinary connections for scientific growth.

 ### Ciera Martinez